MileHacker Logo

 From Joseon to Modernity

 Uijeongbu a history deeply intertwined with the broader narrative of the Korean peninsula, especially influenced by its strategic geographical location.
 The city's name, "Uijeongbu" (의정부), literally translates to "State Council," to a high-level government body during the Joseon Dynasty (1392-1910).
 This naming its importance in history as a political and administrative hub, even if not the capital itself.
 During the Joseon era, the area an important gateway to the northern regions and a defensive outpost for Hanyang (present-day Seoul), the capital.
-Travelers and officials passed through Uijeongbu on important routes, its role as a regional center.
+Travelers and officials passed through Uijeongbu on important routes, its part as a regional center.

 Post-War Transformation